 Shape in Space

-We can see that Viktor Mitic has moved beyond the purely linear to a more engaged mechanistic poetic.
+We can see that Viktor Mitic has moved beyond the purely linear to a more engaged mechanistic poetry.
 Blue lines curve, yellow lines curve, almost in parallel to one another, but at different depths.
-The depths are theatrical, close to the spirit of construction and the huge exaggerated rivet-like attachments play on appearance and reality, giving the illusion that these are indeed mechanisms of the imagination.
+The depths are theatrical, close to the spirit of construction, and the huge, exaggerated, rivet-like attachments play on appearance and reality, giving the illusion that these are indeed mechanisms of the imagination.